NicolaasWeideman/DirectoryListingRESTfulService/README.md

 * Running with Docker
 `sudo docker run -v /:/local_filesystem -p 8080:8080 -it --rm directory-listing-rest-service`

+When running the project with Docker, it is required to mount the filesystem of the host in the docker container.
+This is achieved with the `-v /:/local_filesystem` flag.
+Specifically, it states that the directory `/` (the root directory) should be mounted at `/local_filesystem` in the docker container.
+When using the restful service, the local file system can then be found in the directory `/local_filesystem`.

-## Usage ##
+## Consuming the REST Service ##
-The project allows for users to obtain a directory listing of a specified path.
+The project allows users to obtain a directory listing of a specified path.
 This is achieved by connecting to the host on port 8080.
 For the rest of this documentation we assume we are connecting to localhost, but any local IP address can also be used.
 The directory listing can be obtained as either HTML, or JSON.